ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed in a Link header with link relation "terms-of-service".
-As noted above, the client may indicate its agreement when creating registraion by including the "terms-of-service": "agreed" field.
+As noted above, the client may indicate its agreement when creating registration by including the "terms-of-service": "agreed" field.

 ~~~~~~~~~~